Important facts

 Standards and guidelines

-Internationally recognized standards and guidelines play a central role in the performance of analyses.
-They provide a structured framework and specific recommendations for action that significantly increase the quality and informative value of audits.
+Internationally recognized standards and guidelines play a central role in the conduct of analyses.
+They provide a structured framework and specific recommendations for action that significantly enhance the quality and validity of tests.

 ISO 19011 - Guide to auditing management systems